-Table gaming opened in Rhode Island in June 2013 at Twin River.
-There are currently 125 tables available at Twin River offering traditional card and dice games, including poker, which was added in December 2015.
+Table gaming opened in Rhode Island in June 2013 at Twin River Casino.
+There are currently 114 tables available at Twin River offering traditional card and dice games, including 23 poker tables, which was added in December 2015.
 Tiverton Casino Hotel opened in August 2018 offering 32 traditional card and dice table games.
-Hybrid stadium gaming was operating at Twin River and Tiverton Casino Hotel in
+Hybrid stadium gaming was opened at Twin River and Tiverton Casino Hotel in

 September 2018 and October 2018, respectively.
-There are currently 48 terminals at Twin River and 18 at Tiverton Casino Hotel.
+There are currently 36 terminals at Twin River Casino and 18 at Tiverton Casino Hotel.
 Hybrid stadium gaming consists of electronic wagering terminals in a stadium seating configuration allowing blackjack, roulette and mini-baccarat to be played concurrently with a live dealer.
-Due to the global pandemic, both casinos closed March 14, 2020 and VLT operations resumed on June 8, 2020, at limited capacity, and table game operations resumed on June 30, 2020, at limited capacity.
+Due to the global pandemic, both casinos closed March 14, 2020 and VLT operations resumed on June 8, 2020, at limited capacity, and table game operations resumed on June 30, 2021, at limited capacity.
+On November 29, 2020, the State closed the two casinos suspending all table game operations until December 21, 2020.
+On May 20, 2021, the State's two licensed casinos returned to mostly pre-COVID-19 operations, however, Poker was not offered during fiscal year 2021.

-Sports wagering in Rhode Island commenced in November 2018 at Twin River, and in December 2018 at Tiverton Casino Hotel.
+Sports wagering in Rhode Island commenced in November 2018 at Twin River Casino, and in December 2018 at Tiverton Casino Hotel.
 Presently, patrons can wager in the Sportsbook or at wagering terminals throughout the casino floors at both venues.
 Wagers can be placed on professional and college teams for various sporting events.
 The types of wagers accepted are based on industry standards for each sporting event, such as; money line, points spreads, total points, teasers, round robins and futures.
 Also, in-game/in-play bets and propositions are also offered.
 The sportsbook online application began on September 4, 2019 offering players the option of placing wagers and receiving payouts via their mobile device and/or their computer provided they are gambling within the State boundaries.
 Due to the COVID-19 pandemic, beginning on March 11, 2020, major sporting events were cancelled or postponed.
-Also, on March 14, 2020, the on-premise Sportsbook at both Twin River Casino Hotels were closed.
+Also, on March 14, 2020, the on-premise retail sportsbooks at both Twin River Casino and Tiverton Casino Hotel were closed.
 Beginning on June 8, 2020, the casinos began a phased opening under State and Health Department guidelines.
-The two casinos reopened the on-premise Sportsbook on July 22, 2020.
+The two casinos reopened the two casinos suspending all retail on-premise operations until December 21, 2020.

-The iLottery mobile application launched in April 2020 with iKene and I being offered to players within the State of Rhode Island's borders.
-The iLottery Keno game is the same Keno game available at retail locations.
+The iLottery mobile application launched in April 2020 with online Keno and eInstant games being offered to players within the State of Rhode Island's borders.
+The online Keno game is the same Keno game available at retail locations.
 Players choose from one (1) to ten (10) spots.
 Twenty (20) numbers are drawn from a field of eighty (80), with drawings taking place every four (4) minutes.
 Wagers range from one dollar (\$1) to ten dollars (\$10) per draw.
 The traditional add-on features, Keno Plus and Keno Multi-Chance, are available.
 There are twelve (12) different eInstants available for purchase.
 These games "play" in the same manner as traditional Instant Ticket offerings.
 Each eInstant game is available at prices ranging from one dollar (\$1) to twenty dollars (\$20).